 Poverty and Trauma-Informed Education

-Brain research is telling us that students growing up in poverty or experiencing trauma will significantly affect a child’s behavior and academic performance, impacting their mindset for change and success.
+The brain research is clear.
+Growing up in poverty or experiencing trauma will significantly affect a child’s behavior and academic performance, impacting their mindset for change and success.

-A systemic approach for change must involve a broad understanding of the myths and realities of poverty and trauma.
+A systemic approach for change involves a broad understanding of the myths and realities of poverty and trauma.
 This approach must include students, families, and community members in a long term solution.

 We’re committed to finding ways to be part of that solution.